photoprism/photoprism-docs/docs/getting-started/faq.md

 ### Can I configure a custom claim as the preferred OIDC username?

-It is not possible to use a [non-standard claim](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) name such as `username`, as this can lead to conflicts and potential security issues, e.g. if the value is not unique or not reliably set.
+It is not possible to use a [non-standard claim](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) such as `username`, as this could lead to conflicts and potential security issues, e.g. if the value is not unique or not reliably set.

 [Learn more ›](advanced/openid-connect.md#frequently-asked-questions)